tsai-jiewen/jack-o-markdown/content/home/demo.md

       - 40px
 ---

-## 👋 Welcome to the blog for Educational Research and R!
+## 👋 Welcome to the blog for Educational Research and R Data Analysis

 The Wowchemy **Academic Resumé Template** for Hugo empowers you to create your job-winning online resumé and showcase your academic publications.